devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ### Merging and Resolving Conflicts using GitKraken

-In order to have pull request completed and conflicts resolved.
+To have pull request completed and conflicts resolved.
 The developer needs to merge all the `develop` changed into its feature.

-In that case we are going to merge `develop` into `feature\order`
+In that case, we are going to merge `develop` into `feature\order`

 It can be done by drag and dropping `develop` on the `feature` branch